 Allergy Symptoms (itchy eyes, nasal congestion, sneezing), Asthma, Rhinitis

-This formula is designed to increase the immunity of patient specific allergens.
-The extra strength concentration will be used for maintenance.
+This formula is designed to increase the immunity of patient specific allergens for regular patients

 Sublingual Immunotherapy (SLIT) is an alternative way to treat allergies without injections and is well-suited to the needle phobic, children, travelers and the elderly.
 An allergist gives a patient very small doses of an allergen sublingually to boost tolerance to the substance and reduce symptoms.

 Currently, the only forms of SLIT approved by the US FDA are tablets for ragweed and grass pollen.
 The safety and efficacy of sublingual allergy liquid solutions are still being established by the FDA, and they are only used off-label in the United States.
 In Canada, off-label SLIT is commonly used in naturopathic medical practice and this form of therapy is being quickly accepted by traditional allopathic medical doctors.

 2-4 drops per day (each drop is 0.05mL)

 The most common reaction is itching in the mouth.
 This may happen immediately or several hours after the treatment and may last up to 24 hours.
 In some cases especially in the Build-up Phase, symptoms may include increased allergy reactions such as sneezing or nasal congestion.
 These local reactions at injection sites and transient increases in symptoms during the Build-up Phase are not considered serious.